-These sample law school essays are here to stimulate your writing juices, not to shut them down or persuade you to think that these essays represent templates that you must follow.
+These sample law school personal statement essays are here to stimulate your writing juices, not to shut them down or persuade you to think that these essays represent templates that you must follow.
 The writers of these essays, who were all once law school applicants just like you, sat down, thought about their stories, and crafted these essays.
 However, their first step, significant self-reflection and thought, you can’t see.
 They didn’t use a template or try to shoehorn their story into someone else’s story.
 You shouldn’t either.
 But you should take the same first step that they took: Think about your life, the influences upon it, and why you want to obtain a legal education.

 Your story will be different from these author’s stories, but as you review all four of the sample essays you will see commonalities among them, which are highlighted below.
 You will also see that they are very different essays written by individuals reflecting their different life experiences and dreams.
 The authors of each of these essays were all accepted to law school, in some cases to elite U.S. law schools.

 Now let’s explore what you can learn from each of these outstanding sample law school essays.

 - Attention-grabbing opening -The author of the essay immediately grabs the readers’ attention by placing them in the midst of the scene and vividly conveying what the author felt and saw as well as the excitement she felt.

 - Vivid, visual opening and consistent use of opening imagery - You can practically feel the dripping sweat and the heat at the opening of this essay because the applicant used vivid, sensory language that we can all relate to.
 She also quickly develops a metaphor comparing archaeological excavation with research in general and legal research specifically.
 She uses the imagery of archaeology (“finding the shard of glass,” “reconstructing the pot”) consistently throughout the personal statement to convey not only the unusual experiences she’s had in the past, but to show her love of research and analysis.